Patriarch of Antioch: Great schism

+Syriac Catholic schism

+In Aleppo, the efforts of Jesuit and Capuchin missionaries led some members of the local Syriac Orthodox community to create a pro-Roman faction within their church.
+In 1667, Andrew Akijan was elected as patriarch, resulting in a schism.
+After Akijan's death in 1677, two rival patriarchs emerged, one of whom was Akijan's uncle.
+Until 1782, Syriac Catholics had no patriarch, until the Syriac Orthodox Holy Synod, composed of Catholic-leaning members at the time, appointed Metropolitan Michael Jarweh of Aleppo as patriarch, who immediately proclaimed his allegiance to the Catholic Church, and brought many members of the Orthodox faithful into communion with Rome.
+This pivotal decision established the leadership of the Syriac Catholic Church, known as the Ignatius Line, which has remained continuous since Jarweh's time.

 Melkite split of 1724

 In 1724, Cyril VI was elected Greek patriarch of Antioch.
-He was considered to be pro-Rome by the patriarch of Constantinople, who refused to recognize the election and appointed another patriarch in his stead.
+He was viewed as pro-Rome by the patriarch of Constantinople, who refused to recognize the election and appointed another patriarch in his stead.
 Many Melkites continued to acknowledge Cyril's claim to the patriarchate.
-Thus from 1724 the Greek Church of Antioch split up in the Greek Orthodox Church of Antioch and in the Melkite Greek Catholic Church.
+Thus, from 1724, the Greek Church of Antioch divided into the Greek Orthodox Church of Antioch and the Melkite Greek Catholic Church.
 In 1729, Pope Benedict XIII recognized Cyril as the Eastern Catholic patriarch of Antioch and welcomed him and his followers into full communion with the Catholic Church.

 Current patriarchs

 Today, five churches claim the title of patriarch of Antioch; three of these are autonomous Eastern Catholic particular churches in full communion with the pope of Rome.
 All five see themselves as part of the Antiochene heritage and claim a right to the Antiochene See through apostolic succession, although none are currently based in the city of Antakya.
-This multiplicity of Patriarchs of Antioch as well as their lack of location in Antioch, reflects the troubled history of Christianity in the region, which has been marked by internecine struggles and persecution, particularly since the Islamic conquest.
-Indeed, the Christian population in the original territories of the Antiochene patriarchs has been all but eliminated by assimilation and expulsion, with the region's current Christians forming a small minority.
+The presence of multiple patriarchs of Antioch, along with their absence from the city itself, highlights the tumultuous history of Christianity in the region.
+This history has been characterized by internal conflicts and persecution, especially following the Islamic conquest.
+As a result, the original Christian population in the territories of the Antiochene patriarchs has been nearly eradicated through assimilation and expulsion, leaving the current Christian community as a small minority.

 The current patriarchs of Antioch are listed below in order of their accession to the post, from earliest to most recent.